-Keratoconus is a progressive condition that results in a thin cornea which causes shape distortions and consequently blurred or distorted vision.
-It is quite rare (the prevalence is about 1 in 2000) although New Zealand has a high incidence of keratoconus by world standards.
+Keratoconus is a progressive condition that where the cornea thins causing shape distortions.
+This therefore causes blurred and distorted vision.
+While it is generally uncommon (the prevalence is about 1 in 2000), New Zealand has a high incidence of keratoconus by world standards.

 The exact cause is not known but we know it has both acquired and inherited genetic components.
 Keratoconus may be associated with conditions such as allergies, asthma and eczema.
 There is also a strong link to eye rubbing in many people.
-The typically age of onset is between the ages of 10 and 25 years, and it is rare for this condition to progress after age 40.
+The typically age of onset is between the ages of 10 and 25 years.
+It is rare for this condition to progress after age 40.
 Keratoconus may also be associated with other conditions like Down’s syndrome.

 There is a hereditary component in keratoconus.
 Studies have provided evidence to suggest a genetic basis for keratoconus.
 Up to 50% of family members of patients with keratoconus have subtle signs of early keratoconus.
 If you have keratoconus and have children, you should have their eyes tested regularly.

-In most cases the condition will stabilise, but in about 15% of case the condition progresses to a point where contact lenses are no longer appropriate and a corneal graft (transplant) is indicated.
+In most cases the condition will stabilise.
+But in about 15% of case the condition progresses to a point where contact lenses are no longer appropriate and a corneal graft (transplant) is indicated.
 Although there is are risks associated with this type of surgery, the success rate for corneal grafts is extremely high.
-It is important to realise that contact lenses may still need to be worn after surgery and there are special designs for post graft lens fitting
+It is important to realise that contact lenses may still need to be worn after surgery.
+There are special designs for post graft lens fitting

-Special contact lenses for keratoconus are designed so that the front curve is spherical (to provide normal undistorted vision) and the back curves are tailored to fit the unusually shaped cornea.
+Special contact lenses for keratoconus are designed so that the front curve is spherical (to provide normal undistorted vision).
+The back curves are tailored to fit the unusually shaped cornea.
 Fitting contact lenses for keratoconus patients is challenging in that lenses generally need to be custom made.
 In these images below the green represents the tear film underneath the contact lens.